Last Updated on 13/08/2025

 a.
 Nefarious External Linking

-This refers to the act of linking to external websites unnaturally to enhance your authority or site relevance.
+This refers to linking to external websites unnaturally to enhance your authority or site relevance.

-There are various methods of doing this, including providing do-follow links to affiliate products, do-follow links to products or services that provide payment for promotion, and creating unnatural links to other websites.
+There are various methods of doing this, including providing do-follow links to affiliate products, do-follow links to products or services that offer payment for promotion, and creating unnatural links to other websites.

 Numerous studies have indicated the advantages of external links, which were discussed earlier in this blog post.
 Nonetheless, if you link to a website too frequently, it may seem unnatural.
 Site-wide links, in particular, appear highly unnatural and should be eliminated.